Convert Reel to Reel to CD

 Cassettes eventually displaced reel-to-reel recorders for consumer use, but in the music industry, reel-to-reel tape never has gone away.
 Recording to analog tape creates a warmer sound preferred by many musicians.

 So back to that piece of slowly fading history you are hanging onto.
-Unless you convert reel-to-reel tape to CD and digital, you might as well roll that reel down a long hill above a garbage dump.
+Unless you convert reel-to-reel tape to thumb drive, digital delivery through Legacybox Cloud™ or CD, you might as well roll that reel down a long hill above a garbage dump.
 You really could have anything.
 Family voice recordings from the WWII era; old jazz sessions, live concert performances; old radio spots or shows.

 We at Legacybox are standing by and ready to help.
 We will not compress or down-convert your files, bringing those old recordings back to life for you and your family to enjoy.
 Show us what you got, for reels.